willkuhn/crossveins/README.md

 ## About Me

-I'm the Director of Science and Research at Discover Life in America.
-I have a background in entomology and evolutionary biology, but I also have strong interests in computer vision and machine learning.
+I'm an entomologist and evolutionary biologist with diverse interests ranging from biodiversity informatics to automatic species recognition.
+Though I have a biological background, I also have strong interests in computer vision and machine learning, and love to imagine and implement new ways to automate processes for gathering useful biological data.
+As of September 2018, I am the Director of Science and Research at Discover Life in America ([DLiA](https://dlia.org)), where I help direct biodiversity research conducted in Great Smoky Mountains National Park and to educate the public about the incredible biodiversity of this region.
 This site describes my current [research](#research) projects, some side projects, and includes my occasionally-updated musings in [blog-form](/blog).
 Welcome!
 Please look around and contact me if you have questions or suggestions, or are interested in learning more about my work.

 {:.scan}
 {% include image.html file="/images/site/will.jpg" description="" %}